-The following pre-tax net amounts related to the 2020 Restructuring Initiative are included in the Group's Consolidated Profit and loss account during the years ended December 31, 2021 and 2020 (in thousands):
+The following pre-tax net amounts related to the 2020 Restructuring Initiative are included in the Group's Consolidated Profit and loss account during the years ended December 31, 2022 and 2021 (in thousands):

-2021 2020
+2022 2021

 Net restructuring charges (charge reversals) related to:

-Accelerated depreciation \$ 24,718 \$ 22,459
+Accelerated depreciation \$ 3,773 \$ 24,718

-Asset impairments 42,155 7,391
+Asset impairments 42,155

-Excess stock reserves 6,968 3,097
+Stock adjustments 1,494 6,968

-Employee separation, continuity and other benefit-related costs (7,384) 60,025
+Employee separation, continuity and other benefit-related costs 1,216 (7,384)

-Certain other restructuring costs 2,012 664
+Certain other restructuring costs 795 2,012

-Total \$ 68,469 \$ 93,636
+Total \$ 7,278 \$ 68,469

-These pre-tax net amounts were primarily attributable to our Generic Pharmaceuticals segment, which incurred \$49.9 million and \$79.0 million of pre-tax net charges during the years ended December 31, 2021 and 2020, respectively.
+These pre-tax net amounts were primarily attributable to our Generic Pharmaceuticals segment, which incurred \$5.4 million and \$49.9 million of pre-tax net charges during the years ended December 31, 2022 and 2021, respectively.
 The remaining amounts related to our other segments and certain corporate unallocated costs.

-As of December 31, 2021, cumulative amounts incurred to date include charges related to accelerated depreciation of approximately \$47.2 million, asset impairments related to identifiable intangible assets, certain operating lease assets and the disposal group that is further discussed in Note 3.
-Discontinued Operations and Divestitures of approximately \$49.5 million, excess stock reserves of approximately \$10.1 million, employee separation, continuity and other benefit-related costs, net of approximately \$52.6 million and certain other restructuring costs of approximately \$2.7 million.
-Of these amounts, approximately \$128.8 million was attributable to the Generic Pharmaceuticals segment, with the remaining amounts relating to our other segments and certain corporate unallocated costs.
+As of December 31, 2022, cumulative amounts incurred to date include charges related to accelerated depreciation of approximately \$51.0 million, asset impairments related to certain identifiable intangible assets, operating lease assets and disposal groups totaling approximately \$49.5 million, stock adjustments of approximately \$11.6 million, employee separation, continuity and other benefit-related costs, net of approximately \$53.9 million and certain other restructuring costs of approximately \$3.5 million.
+Of these amounts, approximately \$134.3 million was attributable to the Generic Pharmaceuticals segment, with the remaining amounts relating to our other segments and certain corporate unallocated costs.

-The following pre-tax net amounts related to the 2020 Restructuring Initiative are included in the Group's Consolidated Profit and loss account during the years ended December 31, 2021 and 2020 (in thousands):
+The following pre-tax net amounts related to the 2020 Restructuring Initiative are included in the Group's Consolidated Profit and loss account during the years ended December 31, 2022 and, 2021 (in thousands):

-2021 2020
+2022 2021

 Net restructuring charges (charge reversals) included in:

-Cost of Sales \$ 6,244 \$ 53,297
+Cost of sales \$ 3,966 \$ 6,244

-Selling, general and administrative 20,788 27,857
+Selling, general and administrative 208 20,788

-Research and development 1,367 5,091
+Research and development 3,104 1,367

-Asset impairment charges 42,155 7,391
+Asset impairment charges 42,155

-Other (profit) expense, net (2,085)
+Other income, net (2,085)

-Total \$ 68,469 \$ 93,636
+Total \$ 7,278 \$ 68,469